sahanabm16/Object-Detection/README.md

 NumPy

 📊 Visualizations
-Annotated images with bounding boxes and labels.
+Annotated images with labeled bounding boxes

-Object count displayed alongside the result image.
+Text summary of detected objects displayed beside the image

 📄 License
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License